Hannele Lauri: Stage career

-Lauri also made guest appearances at several other theaters, including the Tampere Theatre and the Espoo City Theatre.
+Lauri also made guest appearances at several other theatres, including the Tampere Theatre and the Espoo City Theatre.
 Her later work continued to demonstrate her strong stage presence and dedication to her craft.

 Film career

 Lauri made her film debut with supporting roles in the dramas Luottamus (1976) and Loma (1976).
-She became a household name through her comedic roles in several Uuno Turhapuro films, including Uuno Turhapuro armeijan leivissä (1984) and the final installment of the series, Uuno Turhapuro – This Is My Life (2004).
+She became a household name through her comedic roles in several Uuno Turhapuro films, including Uuno Turhapuro armeijan leivissä (1984) and the final instalment of the series, Uuno Turhapuro – This Is My Life (2004).

 Her first leading film role came much later in her career with the film 70 Is Just a Number (2021), where she portrayed the fictional schlager star Seija Kuula.

 Television career

 Lauri gained national fame in the 1980s through her collaboration with Spede Pasanen.
 She appeared regularly in the Spede Show (1984–1987), Vesku Show (1988-1991) and later starred in the comedy series Hynttyyt yhteen (1991–1995), which was viewed by over a million Finnish viewers weekly.

 In addition to comedy, Lauri also took on dramatic television roles.
 She starred as Dr. Tiina Kouranka in the medical drama Ihmeidentekijät (1996–1998) and its sequel series Parhaat vuodet (2000–2002).
 More recently, she appeared as a tour guide in the series Keihäsmatkat (2020), which humorously depicted Finnish holiday culture.